 - The show: Ransom negotiations are the focus of the series.

-- Ransom Drop: How CR operates once they arrange for a meet to drop money or an exchange to the criminals/terrorists.
-They sometime involves improvising to make things easier such as making Niko turn on his brother Yannis by appealing to his hatred for being beaten up.
+- Ransom Drop: How CR operates once they arrange for a meeting to drop money or an exchange to the criminals/terrorists.
+They sometimes involve improvising to make things easier such as making Niko turn on his brother Yannis by appealing to his hatred for being beaten up.